sim0njo/docu/docs/PhcModules.md

 string         ::= *("a-z" | "A-Z" | "0-9" | "_-/.,"':;{}")
 ```

-##Module Templates
+###Module Templates
-Building the project info file from scratch is a difficult task, therefore we created templates for each physical module type.
+Building the configuration file from scratch is a difficult task, therefore we created templates for each physical module type.

 Below table lists all modules, their physical and logical module types, their image and manual and the corresponding template file.

-Copy the template for each module you have into your project.stm file and make adjustments:
+Copy the template for each module you have into your config.stm file and make adjustments:
 - adjust the <addr> of the module
 - put all not used channels in comment
 - optional adjust the desc field of each channel